Religious connotations aside, what’s the first thing you think of?

 Personally I think of chocolate immediately — but that’s no surprise, given my greedy nature.

 Lots of lovely chocolate eggs.
-And egg hunts.
+And Easter egg hunts.

 More often that not all of the chocolate eggs have been located before the toddlers have even grasped what they’re supposed to be doing.
 Plus, reading egg hunt clues out to two year olds has proved to be somewhat ‘challenging’; cue blank faces and the realisation that they don’t understand the majority of the words your using, let alone unscramble a riddle.